Internet-Draft spring-mpte-sr October 2025

 6. Load-balancing

-When a packet with the BSID assigned to the Junction Segment is received at its ingress, the node performs weighted ECMP forwarding among all egress SID lists associated with the SR Policy.
+When a packet with the BSID assigned to the Junction Segment is received at its Junction Node, the node performs weighted ECMP (Equal-Cost Multi-Path) flow-based forwarding across all egress SID lists associated with the Junction Segment.

 7. Constraints